 Getting There and Getting Around

-Richmond is also convenient city when it comes to transportation—making it a great choice to host a wedding.
+Richmond is also a convenient city when it comes to transportation—making getting married in Virginia a great choice.
 It’s relatively close to D.C., and is only a short hike to VA beach and Western Virginia.
-Richmond even has an international airport that’s just 7 miles from downtown.
+Richmond even has an international airport that’s just seven miles from downtown.
 So, if you know a lot of your guests will be traveling to your big day, they likely won’t have an issue booking a flight or driving into town.

 Richmond is easy to get around and very walkable.
 Carytown, the Fan and Scott’s Addition are the most popular neighborhoods and include a variety of shops, eateries and more.
 Not a fan of walking?
 No biggie!
 Uber and taxis are very popular in the city, as well.